GPS18 + FreeBSD

 (click this image for summary history plots)

 Here is a graph showing the offset from UTC reported by the PC, with 20µs added so that the offset is positive.
 (An ideal timekeeper would be a straight line at 20µs).
 As the offset value reported by NTPQ is only accurate to 1µs, increasing the plotted time resolution would not provide more information.
 Please remember that this is a lowly 133MHz processor system!
 How I make these plotsPerformance historyAll NTP plots.
+The graph shows the performance up to the point of switch off on 2009 March 24.

-• Serial source to Windows XP with PPS support.
+• Serial source to Windows XP or Windows-7/32/64 with PPS support.
 This provides some 250µs of offset jitter, which is a lot better than having just the serial input, but not as good as a FreeBSD system.
 Performance graphs here.

 • PPS source to FreeBSD, with PPS_SYNC support in the kernel.
 Even on a lowly 133MHz PC, with a GPS antenna seeing less than half of the sky, 10µs offset jitter is achieved.
-It's too early to report long-term drift - judge for yourself by clicking the graph above.

 System configuration updates require to run NTP